- No Alcohol

 Sound Transit provides regional commuter rail service Monday through Friday, which might nice if you’re staying the weekend.
 There are two routes, one south of Seattle and one north.
 The train goes into Seattle early, and leave Seattle after work hours.
 Southerly, one can ride the train from Tacoma, Puyallup, Sumner, Auburn, Kent, and Tukwila.
 To the north is a gorgeous waterfront ride to Everett and Edmonds.

 Camping is disallowed in Myrtle Edwards Park.
+There is no camping in vehicles, parking lots, sidewalks or streets allowed in Seattle City Limits.
 You are welcome to camp at one of the following campgrounds.
 We suggest making reservations a few weeks in advance as these campgrounds tend to fill up during summer time.

 - KOA Seattle Tacoma Campground 5801 S 212th, Kent 253/872.8652